BOM-98/atlas-rogue-project-5/README.md

 - Sign up or login on Heroku
 - Create a new app in Heroku by selecting "New" and "Create New App" from the admin dashboard homepage
-- Choose your name e.g. `tough-glove` as the name for the project and chose your region e.g. `EU`
+- Choose your name e.g. `atlas-rogue` as the name for the project and chose your region e.g. `EU`
 - Confirmed creation of a new app
 - Navigate to the submenu in the navigation bar and select "resources"
 - From here I was redirected to the Deploy tab